saikatbank/saikatbank/README.md

 - 👋 Hi, I’m @saikatbank
-- 👀 I’m interested in data science
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Machine Learning, Deep Learning,Computer Vison, Natural Language Processing
+- 🌱 I’m currently working in SproutsAI
-- 💞️ I’m looking to collaborate on Data Science Project
+- 💞️ I’m looking to collaborate on DevOps Project
 - 📫 How to reach me saikatbank101@gmail.com

 <!---